rebcabin/tangledown/README.md

 If we need something _more_ powerful than Tangledown, say to produce publishable LaTeX and PDF files, we'll go back to [org-mode](http://orgmode.org/) and [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed, classical Literate-Programming tools.
 You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
 Markdown is good enough for Github, and thus for almost everyone.

+## DISCLAIMER:

+This is a toy.
+It's a useful toy, but it has zero error handling.
+This document currently talks only about the happy path.
+I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
+Read this with sense-of-humor bit turned on.

 ### COLOPHON: Why Writing Matters